 Question: "Why does unbelief appear to be increasing in the world today?"

 Answer: Studies show that unbelief is indeed on the rise these days.
-We are living in increasingly secular times and, unfortunately, those who do not believe in the truth of Scripture often seem to have the loudest voices in the public domain.
+We are living in increasingly secular times, and, unfortunately, those who do not believe in the truth of Scripture often seem to have the loudest voices in the public domain.
 Skeptics are becoming bolder and more vocal, and their influence is seen in education, entertainment, court systems, and government.
 They have made significant progress toward their goal of having God’s name entirely removed from the public realm.

 Add to this the fact that we are living in what some call the most “biblically illiterate times,” and it’s apparent why unbelief is on the rise and why moral standards continue to deteriorate.
-Other factors include the pervasiveness of secular humanism; the church’s halfhearted adherence to the hard truths God’s Word; the significant growth of New Age and Eastern religions; the attempts to redefine the family; the postmodern rejection of absolutes; and the aggressive rise of the New Atheists.
+Other factors contributing to today’s unbelief include the pervasiveness of secular humanism; the church’s halfhearted adherence to the hard truths God’s Word; the significant growth of New Age and Eastern religions; the attempts to redefine the family; the postmodern rejection of absolutes; and the aggressive rise of the New Atheists.

-The Bible warned against apostasy nearly two thousand years ago: “[People] will turn their ears away from the truth and turn aside to myths” (2 Timothy 4:4).
+The Bible warned against unbelief and apostasy nearly two thousand years ago: “[People] will turn their ears away from the truth and turn aside to myths” (2 Timothy 4:4).
 Along these lines, John MacArthur has stated, “Our society has grown steadily darker; and the message the church is now giving to the world is more confused and confusing than perhaps any time since the Dark Ages.”
-His conclusion: “the church needs to get back to the Word of God.”
+His conclusion: “The church needs to get back to the Word of God.”
 Indeed, getting back to the Word is the only solution; to do anything less is to hide our light under a bushel (Luke 11:33).
 If we want people to believe, we must give them something to believe in.

 The servant of Christ should not lose heart.
 Despite the increasing unbelief and the growing tide of hostility toward Christianity, there is good news.
 Jesus told us that, before the end comes, His gospel would be preached in the whole world (Matthew 24:14).
 Portions of the Bible have now been translated into more than 3,850 languages, covering 98 percent of the world’s population.
 Christian radio broadcasts are now accessible to nearly 78 percent of the earth’s population.
 God’s Word is being preached around the world with tremendous success by multitudes of Christians, many of whom risk their lives every day to spread the gospel.
 “Surely the arm of the LORD is not too short to save” (Isaiah 59:1), even in communist China where it is believed over one hundred million people are following Jesus Christ.
 World Christian Encyclopedia reports that nearly seventeen million people accept Jesus Christ every year.
-Scoffers will multiply (Jude 1:18), but Jesus is still Lord of the harvest, it is still His harvest field, and we still pray for Him to send forth His workers (Luke 10:2).
+Scoffers will multiply (Jude 1:18) and unbelief will grow, but Jesus is still Lord of the harvest, it is still His harvest field, and we still pray for Him to send forth His workers (Luke 10:2).

-© Copyright 2002-2014 Got Questions Ministries.
+© Copyright 2002-2015 Got Questions Ministries.